A Beginner's Guide to Using Medical Marijuana

 What Type of Health Care Provider Can Recommend Marijuana for Qualifying Conditions?

-Here is a list of different types of healthcare providers who can write medical marijuana recommendations in California:
+Below is a list of various healthcare providers who can write medical marijuana recommendations in legal states (Please note: Each legal state may have varying forms of this list).

 - Medical Doctor (MD)